Noveum/NovaEval/README.md

 📖 **[Complete API Documentation](app/README.md)** - Detailed API reference, examples, and deployment guide

+## 🌐 Noveum Platform Integration

+NovaEval includes comprehensive integration with the Noveum Platform API, providing 26 methods for traces, datasets, and scorer results to ease access to the Noveum platform.
+The `NoveumClient` provides a unified interface for all platform operations with complete type safety and error handling.

+📖 **[Complete Platform API Documentation](src/novaeval/noveum_platform/README.md)** - Detailed API reference, examples, and usage patterns

 ## 🏗️ Architecture

 NovaEval is built with extensibility and modularity in mind: